smungur/PconsC3/README.md

 Faster, more accurate, and entirely open-source method for predicting residue–residue contacts in proteins.

 > 🔄 This version is adapted from the original [PconsC3 implementation](https://github.com/mskwark/PconsC3) by Marcin J. Skwark and collaborators, with extensions for batch evaluation and structure annotation.
+> All original files remain under GPL-2.0; our extensions below are also under GPL-2.0.

+---

+##  ⚖️ License

+This project is released under the GPL-2.0 license.
+See the [LICENSE](../LICENSE) file for details

 ---